 What’s at stake in Bristol Bay?

-Largest sockeye salmon fishery in the WORLD
+Bristol Bay is home to the largest sockeye salmon fishery in the WORLD

-30 Alaska Native Tribes in the region that depend on salmon to support their traditional subsistence ways of life
+30 Alaska Native Tribes in the region depend on salmon to support their traditional subsistence ways of life